-If food isn’t handled, prepared or stored properly, it can become spoiled with germs.
-And you won’t always be able to tell from the taste or smell.
+If food isn’t handled, prepared or stored properly, it can become spoiled with germs, yet still taste and smell okay.

-These germs can cause stomach-aches, diarrhea or vomiting, or fever.
+These germs can cause stomach-aches, diarrhea, vomiting, or fever.
 Some germs can cause more serious problems such as kidney failure, blood infection, or even paralysis.
-Babies and young children, older people and people with weak immune systems are most at risk of problems if food is spoiled.
+Babies and young children, older adults, and people with weak immune systems are most at risk of problems if they eat food that is spoiled.

 How do germs get into food?